-Carolyn is the inaugural patron of the OC Challenge primarily set up to promote awareness for ovarian cancer, and supporting women’s Health issues in SA.
+Carol is the inaugural patron of the OC Challenge primarily set up to in 2007 to promote awareness for ovarian cancer, and supporting women’s Health issues in SA.

 Professionally, Carol is co-owner of 2 family businesses in the construction rail and road widening area.